Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback

 During the RLAIF process, the policy \(\pi\) is updated to maximize the expected reward signal provided by the trained reward model:

 where \( \mathcal{X} \) represents the input space and \( r_\theta(x, y) \) is the reward predicted by the reward model for a given input–response pair \( (x, y) \).
-To ensure stability and prevent excessive deviation from the SFT policy, a Kullback–Leibler (KL) penalty is applied between the updated policy \( \pi \) and the reference policy \( \pi_{\text{ref}} \) (the original SFT model).
-This regularization term helps maintain controlled updates to the policy, ensuring that it doesn't diverge too far from the supervised behavior:
+To ensure stability and prevent excessive deviation, a Kullback–Leibler (KL) penalty is applied between the updated policy \( \pi \) and the reference policy \( \pi_{\text{ref}} \) (the original SFT model).
+This regularization maintains controlled updates, ensuring the policy does not diverge too far from the supervised behavior:

 where \( \hat{A}(x, y) \) represents the advantage function and \( \beta \) controls the strength of the KL penalty.
-This approach allows for gradual refinement of the policy, ensuring that the model improves in accordance with the learned reward model's preferences while avoiding drastic changes that could lead to performance instability.
+This approach allows for gradual refinement of the policy, enabling the model to improve in accordance with the reward model's preferences while avoiding drastic changes that could lead to instability.